joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/05/us/politics/trump-arch-lights-faa.html

 **First U.S. Screwworm Case Since 1960s Prompts Texas Emergency Response**\
-`After a screwworm infestation was confirmed in a South Texas calf, officials launched an aggressive effort to prevent the parasite from spreading in the nation’s largest cattle-producing state.`\
+`The infections are the first detected in the United States since the 1960s.
+Officials are aggressively trying to prevent the parasite from spreading in the nation’s largest cattle-producing state.`\
 https://www.nytimes.com/2026/06/05/us/texas-screwworm-first-us-case-emergency-response-abbott.html

 **A Sherpa Survived 6 Days Alone on Everest.
 His Family Says He Was Abandoned.**\